-This is what I'd tell a friend planning a trip.
-No tourism copy, no padding.
+This is what I'd tell a friend planning a trip without tourism copy and extra fluff.

 When to Go